akarshin/yourlittlepony/README.md

 If you need a justification, though.
 I know that the developers in my team work really really hard.
 Unfortunately, the immense brain activity always results in huge amounts of stress.
 Ponies here are a "comic relief", a coping mechanism to relieve tension and reduce the amount of stress everyone is experiencing.

 I have a Slack app, which posts to #pony_of_the_day channel three times a day, saying "Good morning" at 9am, asking if the channel members had already had a lunch around noon and wishing the perfect rest of the day at 5pm.
-I hope this brings a smile to the members of #pony_of_the_day and they feel a little bit better every time they see a pony.
+I hope this brings a smile to the members of #pony_of_the_day faces and they feel a little bit better every time they see a pony.

 ## Installation and Usage